Equity-Research-Association/jekyll-era/about.md

 heading: About Equity Research Association
 sub_heading: Learn about what the organization does
 layout: landing-page
-textline: A multidisciplinary centre of experts who are essential to patient-oriented research.
+textline: A multidisciplinary centre of experts
 publish_date: '2017-12-01T04:00:00.000+00:00'
 show_staff: true
 menu: